yvonnebui/Scientific_Computing/assignment2 /exercise2/answers.md

 ## The Complex Step Method
 The Complex Step Method is sensitive to the pollution.
-Its error stabilizes at a higher level (10^-14/-15), whereas it previously reached 10^-16.
+The error is slightly greater with 2.220446e-15, whereas it previously reached 1.776357e-15.

 # exercise 2c)